SHIPPED

 Cool down

-After blocking, a 30-second cooldown prevents the same fingerprint from being accepted.
+After blocking, a configurable cooldown prevents the same fingerprint from being accepted.
 This gives agents time to recover or for operators to intervene.

 What the Client Sees